krateoplatformops/finops-operator-scraper/README.md

 spec:
   scraperConfig:
     tableName: # tableName in the database to upload the data to
-    url: # path to the exporter
+    api: # the API to call with the prometheus exporter
+      path: # the path inside the domain
+      method: GET # the method to call the API with
+      endpointRef: # secret with the url in the format http(s)://host:port
+        name:
+        namespace:
     pollingIntervalHours: # int
     scraperDatabaseConfigRef: # See above kind DatabaseConfig
       name: # name of the databaseConfigRef CR